krzentner/language-world/data/text-davinci-003-old/basic_py_md/faucet-open-1.py.md

-if check("the robot's gripper is not near the faucet handle"):
+if check("the robot's gripper is not forward aligned with the faucet handle"):
-    robot.move("gripper to faucet handle") if check("the robot's gripper is near the faucet handle and the robot's gripper is not horizontally aligned with the faucet handle"): robot.align("gripper to faucet handle") if check("the robot's gripper is horizontally aligned with the faucet handle and the robot's gripper is open"): robot.grab("faucet handle") if check("the robot's gripper is around the faucet handle"): robot.turn("faucet left")
+    robot.put("gripper near to faucet handle") if check("the robot's gripper is forward aligned with the faucet handle"): robot.grab("faucet handle") if check("the robot's gripper is around the faucet handle"): robot.turn("anti-clockwise to open the faucet")